 Full-time faculty who retire with at least fifteen (15) years of service to the University are entitled to receive the following privileges on the same terms as full-time active faculty: access to all University academic and recreational facilities; access to university e-mail; attendance at university educational, cultural, and athletic events, including academic convocations and processions; campus parking; the receipt of University publications; and tuition remission at Fairfield University for the retiree and his or her spouse.

-AC: 04/21/1986: amended AC: 05/07/1986 amended AC: 09/08/1997: amended AC: 04/04/2011 scheduled meeting of the General Faculty.
+AC: 04/21/1986: amended AC: 05/07/1986 amended AC: 09/08/1997: amended AC: 04/04/2011

 10. Items related to the Faculty Secretary